adamhgriffith-uofu/slateci-client-api/README.md

-# SLATE Client & Access
+# SLATE Client and API

 > **_IMPORTANT:_** This repository requires a read-through of [CLI Access](https://portal.slateci.io/cli) beforehand and if you have questions reach out to the team via SLACK, in an email, or during the working-sessions.